 The latest FIT tariff rates are available here.

 FIT roles and responsibilities

 There are a number of key players on the FIT scheme.

 Generators are the owners of installations who apply to the FIT scheme.
-It is generators’ responsibility to ensure that their application for FIT is correct and that the installation meets the ongoing eligibility requirements.

-- Monitoring deployment caps and publishing reports to show the uptake and progress towards each deployment cap.
+- Monitoring deployment caps and publishing reports.

 - Ensuring suppliers comply with the FIT scheme requirements.